osmelyanes/MyBank/README.md

 Refer to the automation build with Docker for more details
 <br>
-Find starting Django Admin credentials as well as other specifications
+Find also starting Django Admin credentials as well as other specifications above

 ## Running tests